Skip to Content

 In the bowl of an electric mixer, combine the sugar and butter and beat until well blended.
 Scrape down the side of your bowl with a rubber or silicone spatula.

 Now I know what you’re thinking!
-You’re thinking…”Norine there’s cinnamon in that photo with your butter and sugar?!!”
+You’re thinking…”Norine is there cinnamon in that photo with your butter and sugar?!!”
 Sometimes cooks make mistakes.
 Not saying I made a mistake…but I might have.
 The good news is…it didn’t ruin the recipe!
 Just keeping things real friends!

 Sugar and butter in mixing bowl of electric mixer.